Medicare in Massachusetts

 Medicare Advantage (Part C)

-As an alternative to Original Medicare, private insurance companies also offer Medicare Advantage in Massachusetts.
-These plans often offer other services like vision, dental, hearing, and even prescription coverage combined with Medicare Parts A and B benefits.
+As an alternative to Original Medicare, private insurance companies offer Medicare Advantage in Massachusetts.
+These plans often provide other services like vision, dental, hearing, and prescription coverage combined with Medicare Parts A and B benefits.

 Medicare Prescription Drug Plan (Part D)

 Medicare Part D is standalone drug coverage.
-Part D can be added to Original Medicare separately, while some Medicare Advantage plans in Massachusetts include prescription coverage.
+Part D can be added to Original Medicare separately, while most Medicare Advantage plans in Massachusetts include prescription coverage.

 Medicare Supplement Insurance (Medigap)